YggLabs/TLLDocs/README.md

-## Welcome to The Living Labynth Documentation
+## Welcome to The Living Labyrinth Documentation

-You view the current docs [on our wiki](https://github.com/YggLabs/TLLDocs/wiki) please feel free to contrbiute and help us maintain the docs.
+You may view the current docs [on our wiki](https://github.com/YggLabs/TLLDocs/wiki).
+Please feel free to contribute and help us maintain the docs.

 ### Server Configs